 In order to ensure Board Members are fully committed to their responsibilities and the execution of their duties, the reimbursement of fees will be done periodically throughout the Club year.
 These reimbursements will coincide with the end of each registration session (currently Fall, Winter, Spring, and Summer).

-The approval of reimbursements for each board member will be voted upon by the two Co-Presidents, with the Past President serving as a tie breaker vote if required.
+The approval of reimbursements for each board member and all parent positions will be voted upon by the two Co-Presidents, with the Past President serving as a tie breaker vote if required.

+Reimbursements to the Board of Directors and to the designated Parent Positions will only be considered for a vote by the Co-Presidents if the reimbursements will not cause the Club to report a loss at the time of the vote or for the calendar year.

+The Board will provide all Parent Positions with quarterly notice in advance if the reimbursement for their volunteer position will be considered based upon Club financial performance at that time.

 Additional Parent Positions will be created to handle additional club work.
 These will be non-voting roles and are not included as members of the Board of Directors.